rkerssies/mvc2022/ReadMe/install_config.md

 * Optional:<br>
     * Change the layoput schedule in ./app/config/layoutSchedule.php. <br> Make sure that key 'ScheduledLayout' in  ./app/config/config.ini is set on: true.
-        The layoutnames in layoutSchedule.php must match the foldernames (and there design) in ./app/layouts.
+        The layout-names in layoutSchedule.php must match the folder-names (and there design) in ./app/layouts.
-    * Configuere your CDN-libraries within app/configure/css_cdn_resources.php or app/configure/js_cdn_resources.php
+    * Configure your CDN-libraries within app/configure/css_cdn_resources.php or app/configure/js_cdn_resources.php